Category Archives: German Royals

 Fritz, circa 1841; Credit – Wikipedia

 Fritz received both a military and a classical education.
 In 1844, archaeologist and historian Ernst Curtius was appointed his private tutor, and Fritz studied history, geography, physics, music, and religion.
-He had a talent for foreign languages, becoming fluent in English and French, and also studying Latin.
-Naturally, Fritz studied the traditional Hohenzollern areas of fencing, riding, gymnastics, and practical craft skills such as carpentry, book printing, and bookbinding.
+He had a talent for foreign languages, studying Latin and becoming fluent in English and French.
+Fritz also studied the traditional Hohenzollern areas of fencing, riding, gymnastics, and practical craft skills such as carpentry, book printing, and bookbinding.
 Colonel Karl Georg Friedrich Johann von Unruh oversaw Fritz’s military education.
-Probably at the suggestion of his mother, Fritz interrupted his military training at the age of 18 to study history, politics, law, and public policy at the University of Bonn.
+Probably at his mother’s suggestion, Fritz interrupted his military training at the age of 18 to study history, politics, law, and public policy at the University of Bonn.
 His time at the University of Bonn helped solidify his liberal, reforming beliefs.

 Four years later, in 1855, Fritz was invited back to England by Victoria and Albert for a visit to their Scottish home Balmoral.
-Both the British and Prussian royal families expected that Fritz and Vicky should come to a decision about their future together.
+Both the British and Prussian royal families expected Fritz and Vicky would decide their future together.
 Fritz was second in line to the Prussian throne after his father, who was expected to succeed his childless brother.
-Despite the fact that the marriage would not be universally popular in either country, Vicky and Fritz agreed to marry each other.
+Even though the marriage would not be universally popular in either country, Vicky and Fritz agreed to marry each other.
 Their marriage would be one of the most romantic of royal marriages.
 Because Vicky was so young, her parents decreed that the wedding would have to wait until Vicky was 17 years old.
 Fritz and Vicky were married on Monday, January 25, 1858, in the Chapel Royal of St. James’ Palace in London, England, where the bride’s parents had been married.

 Fritz and Vicky, circa 1858; Credit – Wikipedia